Layer 5-pyramidal cell

 The Division is member of the Cardiff Neuroscience Centre (CNC), which brings together research in neuroscience, psychology and psychiatric genetics and genomics.
 The Neuroscience Division also hosts the experimental MRI centre (EMRIC) and Brain Repair Group, and is a major participant in the Wellcome Trust 4 year PhD programme in Integrative Neuroscience.

-Professor Frank Sengpiel (Deputy Research Division Leader)
+Professor Frank Sengpiel (Deputy Head of Division)

 Developmental plasticity in the visual cortex and developmental disorders of vision.